day8/re-frame/README.md

 4. It is fast, straight out of the box.
 You won't have to go through [this sort of pain](http://blog.scalyr.com/2013/10/angularjs-1200ms-to-35ms/).
 5. The surprising thing about re-frame is how simple it is.
 Beautifully simple!
 Our reference implementation is little more than 100 lines of (ClojureScript) code.
 Learn it in an afternoon.
-6. But it scales up so nicely to more complex apps.
-Frameworks are just pesky overhead at small scale - its how they help you to tame the complexity of bigger apps that measure them.
+6. But it scales up nicely to more complex apps.
+Frameworks are just pesky overhead at small scale - it's how they help you tame the complexity of bigger apps that measure them.
-7. Re-frame is impressively buzzword compliant: it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, state-chart-friendliness (FSM) and claims an immaculate hammock conception.
+7. Re-frame is impressively buzzword compliant: it has FRP-nature, unidirectional data flow, pristinely pure functions, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
    It also has a charming xkcd reference (soon) and a hilarious, insiders-joke T-shirt, ideal for conferences (in design).